Philippine Road to Nationals: The Showstopper Stuns Manila!

 Here is Franco’s RTN-winning Bravo list:

-Franco Regalado Bravo Philippine RTN Champion
+" Franco Regalado Bravo Philippine RTN Champion"

 Further reading: